Contact Us for a Free Consultation (213) 542-0979

 Defending Yourself If You Have A Criminal Case In Norwalk Court

 There is more than one way to attack a criminal case.
-Sometimes the best strategy is a thorough investigation, specifically targeted at attacking the prosecutor's case and gathering evidence to impeach their witnesses.
+Sometimes, the best strategy is a thorough investigation, specifically targeted at attacking the prosecutor's case and gathering evidence to impeach their witnesses.

 Insight From A Seasoned Veteran About How The Norwalk Court Works

 If, on the other hand, we believe it is in our best interest to resolve the case, then we will flush out all of the best arguments for us and decide what our bottom line will be for a successful result in your case.
-If you have a case in the Norwalk system I will sit down with you and we will figure out your best strategy and make sure that we get the result you deserve.
+If you have a case in the Norwalk system, I will sit down with you, and we will figure out your best strategy and make sure that we get the result you deserve.

 Not Guilty Verdict In A Murder Case In The Norwalk Court System

-My client was found not guilty after it was determined that the two brothers with him had gunshot residue on their hands and some effective cross-examination made it clear that the prosecutor's cases were not proven beyond a reasonable doubt.
+My client was found not guilty after it was determined that the two brothers with him had gunshot residue on their hands, and some effective cross-examination made it clear that the prosecutor's cases were not proven beyond a reasonable doubt.

 The prosecutors were very confident that they would win the case before it went to trial.
 In fact, they were so confident that they refused to offer my client anything but the maximum sentence to settle the case (25 years to life in prison).

-This is a good example of the plain fact that the prosecutors can not win every case that they file and that it takes a seasoned savvy criminal defense attorney to take them to task and win the case.
-No matter what they say and how strong they believe their cases is, it is only as strong as the evidence and their ability to argue the case against the defense attorney.
-Ultimately the jury will have the last say on how strong their case really is.
+No matter what they say and how strong they believe their cases are, they are only as strong as the evidence and their ability to argue the case against the defense attorney.
+Ultimately, the jury will have the last say on how strong their case really is.

 THE NORWALK COURTHOUSE